Rozalind is now offering Skype music lessons!

 Where does Rozalind teach?

 I teach private lesson and adult group lessons in my downtown music studio in St. John’s, Newfoundland as well as through the Lakecrest Orchestral Training program.
 I also offer online lessons through Skype.
 I am happy to make house visits at an additional cost to help compensate for gas and travelling time.

 How long are flute lessons and how often should I expect to go?

 I teach one hour lessons to students on a weekly basis.
-I also offer a 5-week “Beginner Flute for Adults” workshop during the summer which is another more affordable way to take flute lessons in a group setting.
+I also offer 90 minute online lessons through Skype.

 When do you teach?